|

 The

-ABOUT THE 'OTHER' SORT OF DIGITAL RADIO (DRM) COMING ON AM ?
-WON'T THAT
+ABOUT THE 'OTHER' SORT OF DIGITAL RADIO (DRM) COMING ON

-SPOIL THINGS ?
+AM ?
+WON'T THAT SPOIL THINGS ?

-Digital radio is being promoted as the next step in the development
+Digital radio is being promoted as

-of radio.
-Currently Digital Audio Broadcasting (DAB) is available through various
+Digital Audio Broadcasting (DAB) is available through

-means, including over the Band III VHF frequencies formerly used in the UK by
+various means, including over the Band III VHF frequencies

-ITA for 405-line television.
 However there is also a scheme afoot to also

-short wave bands.
-This would combine 'near-FM' standards of audio quality with
+'near-FM' standards of audio quality with the international

-Digital Radio Mondiale (DRM) and is already being tested in Great Britain.
+is called Digital Radio Mondiale (DRM) and is already

 You can't receive DRM stations on vintage radios.